EOSIO/welcome/docs/08_testnet-quick-start-quide/index.md

 1. Visit the [signup page](https://testnet.eos.io/user#signup) on the Testnet website and enter the requested details.

    ![Sign Up](./images/signup-1.png)
-2. Read the Testnet terms and conditions and click the checkboxes to indicate your agreement to the terms and conditions.
+2. Read the terms and conditions and click the checkboxes if you agree.

    ![Sign Up](./images/signup-2.png)
 3. Click the checkbox in the **I’m not a robot** captcha clicker and then click **Register**.

    ![Sign Up](./images/signup-3.png)
-4. You will see a conformation for your registration.
-Visit your inbox to verify your email address.
+4. Visit your inbox to verify your email address.

     ![Sign Up](./images/signup-4.png)
 5. Click **VERIFY ACCOUNT** in the verification email.